Why leave a legacy to the WI?

 Similarly, we know that our campaigning work has a major impact, whether to help end violence against women, to tackle climate change or to end plastic pollution and more.
 By harnessing the power of our membership, we can bring positive change where it is most needed.
 But to do so costs money.
 In order to pay for future campaigns, we will also need more resources.

-Jeryl Stone, Honorary Treasurer of the NFWI, has included a legacy to the WI in her will.
+Jeryl Stone, NFWI Chair, has included a legacy to the WI in her Will.
 She explains why:

 “The WI makes such a difference in people’s lives and I want to see it continue for years to come.
 There is something for everyone and, as an organisation, it is always there for people, building their confidence to try new things and make an impact.
 The campaigning work is amazing and has achieved so much over the years.
 I hope that my legacy will encourage other members to consider supporting the WI in this way.”